Close up of researcher working with samples in a lab

 Project aim

-Dr Elena De Vita and her team within Professor Edward Tate’s research group are studying how breast cancer spreads to other organs.
-They hope that blocking a protein involved in messaging between cells could prevent this happening and potentially be an effective new treatment for patients.
+Prof Ed Tate is studying how breast cancer spreads to other organs.
+He hopes that blocking a protein involved in messaging between cells could prevent this happening and potentially be an effective new treatment for patients.

 Hope for the future